-In 2018, the Washington non-treaty fishery for anchovy largely experienced a typical year in terms of total landings, effort and catch area.
+In 2019, the Washington non-treaty fishery for anchovy largely experienced a typical year in terms of total landings, effort and catch area.
 Licenses to target anchovy are non-limited and gear-specific, and gear type denotes the target fishery.
 Four licenses were issued for purse-seine gear (baitfish fishery) and 30 licenses for lampara gear (used by albacore tuna fishers to catch bait for personal use in the albacore tuna fishery) similar to recent years.
-Actual landings were reported by three purse-seine gear vessels and 14 lampara gear license holders.
+Actual landings were reported by three purse-seine gear and six lampara gear vessels.

 WDFW conducted weekly port visits to collect biological samples from purse-seine gear landings and also maintained contact with dealers to monitor the fishery.
 Based on anecdotal reports, anchovy were heavily distributed shore-ward, continuing a pattern in recent years.
-In 2018, directed fishing by purse seine vessels based at Westport was limited to Grays Harbor; abundance in the estuary precluded the need to fish offshore.
+In 2019, directed fishing by purse seine vessels based at Westport fished Grays Harbor and Willapa Bay, and in the adjacent nearshore.
 Albacore tuna vessels reported fishing in Grays Harbor for personal-use bait.

-At 123.2 mt, Washington total landings for 2018, including purse seine and lampara gears, were down approximately 25% compared to 2017 (163.3 mt).
-Purse seine landings spanned early-May through early-October, with the majority - 90%- landed in July, August and September.
-Total 2018 direct value of anchovy landed in the purse seine gear fishery was approximately \$50,500, a decline of 17% from \$60,500 in 2017.
+At 88.8 mt, Washington total landings for 2019, including purse seine and lampara gears, were down approximately 28 percent compared to 2018 (123.2 mt), and 45 percent comparted with 2017 (163.3 mt).
+Purse seine landings spanned early May through late October, with the majority - 86 percent-landed in June, July, and August.
+Total 2019 direct value of anchovy landed in the purse seine gear fishery was approximately \$55000, representing an 8.8 percent increase from 2018.
+So, while landings were down, higher exvessel price per pound reported in 2019 maintained the fishery value.

-2.3.13 References
+2.3.14 References